UCF Faculty Recruitment Program

 Position Lines Available

-For 2016-2017, there are six inclusive excellence and 15 partner allocated opportunities [eight tenured and tenure track lines and seven non-tenure earning (specifically all ranks of instructors and lecturers as well as multi-year non-tenure earning assistant/associate/professors).
+- non-tenure earning will be considered on a case-by-case basis (specifically all ranks of instructors and lecturers as well as multi-year non-tenure earning assistant/associate/professors)

-Application of the TOP Process Outside Academic Affairs Funding
+Application of UCF Faculty Recruitment Program Process Outside Academic Affairs Funding

-Information on the TOP programs can be accessed below:
+Information on recruitment programs can be accessed below:

-UCF is focused on reaching six National Academy Members (National Academy of Sciences, National Academy of Engineering, National Academy of Medicine).
+UCF is focused on reaching six National Academy Members (specifically the National Academy of Sciences, National Academy of Engineering, National Academy of Medicine).
 As such, all funds for preeminent scholars are directed toward this effort.

-Please contact Dr. Cynthia Young directly to work together on recruiting National Academy Members.
+Please contact Dr. Jana L. Jasinski directly to work together on recruiting National Academy Members.